 1001 Video GamesThe Arcade version of Frogger appears in the book 1001 Video Games You Must Play Before You Die by General Editor Tony Mott.

 CartoonIn 1983, Frogger made its animated television debut as a segment on CBS' Saturday Supercade cartoon lineup.
 On the series, Frogger was voiced by Bob Sarlatte.
 After only one season, Frogger and the Pitfall Harry segment were replaced by Kangaroo and Space Ace.
-Saturday Supercade has never been officially released on VHS or DVD.
+As of 2008, Saturday Supercade has never been officially released on VHS or DVD.

-In episode #174 of Seinfeld ("The Frogger"), George discovers that his high score still remains on the Frogger machine in a pizza place he and Jerry used to go to in high school.
+- In episode #174 of Seinfeld (The Frogger), George discovers that his high score still remains on the Frogger machine in a pizza place he and Jerry used to go to in high school.
 In an attempt to rescue the machine and his high score, the camera shows George trying to cross a car-infested street from the same perspective as the game, complete with music.

-Frogger was popular enough to have a song inspired by it on the full-length "Pac-Man Fever" album - "Froggy's Lament".
+- Frogger was popular enough to have a song inspired by it on the full-length Pac-Man Fever album - Froggy's Lament.

 Starpath SuperchargerIn 1983, Starpath Corporation released the 3rd game designed for them by Stephen H. Landrum entitled THE OFFICIAL FROGGER for the Atari 2600 Video Computer System (VCS) and licensed to them by Sega Enterprises, Inc. The reason Starpath was able to create their version of the Atari 2600 port was that although Parker Brothers owned the cartridge rights, they did not own the magnetic media rights, opening the door for Starpath.

 The game is one of a few cassette based games (living up to the term “tape”) ever released for the Starpath Supercharger.
 Unlike the first two games Landrum designed for Starpath, this one does not contain a secret way to see the designer’s initials.